NCATS-Tangerine/saml/README.md

 python client.py localhost saml.xml
 ```

+The client reads a SAML response from a file, packages that as a field in a posted JSON object and sends it to our server.

-Currently, this produces an error saying that the XML is not properly formed.
+Currently, this produces an error in the notebook saying that the XML is not properly formed.
+So there's probably an easier way to do the post.
+If you see the problem, don't hesitate to point it out.